-At Fielding we aim to build children’s curiosity and nurture their passion for Science through a broad, rich curriculum that allows them to explore and discover in order to develop a deeper understanding of the world we live in.
-By allowing pupils to engage in practical experiences that encourage exploration and investigation, our children are taught the uses and implications of Science, today and for the future.
-Through real-life experiences and contexts, our children develop an understanding of the wider world around them and an appreciation for their responsibility towards their community and wider environment, underpinning our philosophy as a Values based school.
+At Fielding we provide our pupils with varied opportunities, which build on their curiosity and nurture their passion for science through a broad, rich curriculum that allows them to explore and discover in order to develop a deeper understanding of the world we live in.
+Our Golden Threads of Good Health, Innovation, Climate and Sustainability weave through the Science (Years 1-6) and Understanding the World (EYFS) curriculums, By allowing pupils to engage in practical experiences that encourage exploration and investigation, our children are taught the uses and implications of science, today and for the future.
+Through real-life experiences and contexts, our pupils develop an understanding of the wider world around them and an appreciation for their responsibility towards their community and wider environment, underpinning our philosophy as a Values based school.

 Through encouraging our pupils to experiment, reflect, ask questions and take risks within a safe environment, we aim to develop their core scientific skills and equip them for the ever-changing world around them.
 Our vision is for all pupils to feel challenged and stimulated by their experiences in order to become confident, life-long scientific learners.

 Our science lessons are further enhanced by hands on practical learning in our kitchen garden.
 Each year group has one morning or afternoon in the kitchen garden each term.
 Here they work with our resident gardener to learn about plants and life cycles through planting & harvesting crops, observing pond life, and looking after feeding our chickens.

 Find out more here: Kitchen Garden